X1Aaron/lxq/README.md

 * Deletes .conf from the nginx container
 * Updates Firewall Rules

+`lxd backup <appname>`

+* Creates a backup of the app
+* Run without a appname, it backups all containers.

 ## Install

 One Line: `wget https://raw.githubusercontent.com/aaronstuder/lxq/master/setup.sh -O - | sudo bash`